After Botching 2020 Census Contract, Officials Pick New Printer For $115 Million

 An investigation by the GPO inspector general's office found that Cenveo won the initial contract after GPO officials violated contracting rules and procedures.

-"Our investigation revealed GPO did not do an adequate job of protecting the interests of the Government," wrote the agency's former Inspector General Michael Raponi in a report obtained by NPR.
+"Our investigation revealed GPO did not do an adequate job of protecting the interests of the Government," the agency's former Inspector General Michael Raponi wrote in a report obtained by NPR.

 The IG office's annual work plan for this year notes that the internal agency watchdog will investigate the awarding of the new contract for "any breakdowns in policies, process and internal controls."

-"Resources permitting, we still plan to conduct the review later this fiscal year," said the GPO's newly appointed acting inspector general, James Ives, in an email.
+"Resources permitting, we still plan to conduct the review later this fiscal year," the GPO's newly appointed acting inspector general, James Ives, said in an email.